New York's Grasslands: A Vital Habitat for Wildlife

 Threatened Grassland Birds

 It’s speculated that disturbance in grasslands throughout the Northeast and Midwest because of more intensive farming methods, not to mention suburbanization, is hastening the decline of grassland birds.
-The Massachusetts Audubon Society posts on its website a detailed set of recommendations for farmers to follow who wish to preserve grasslands on their property.
+The Massachusetts Audubon Society published a detailed set of recommendations for farmers to follow who wish to preserve grasslands on their property (click here to download a pdf of their publication, “Best Management Practices for Grassland Birds,” 2017, 12 pages).
 While recognizing the economic incentive of hay mowing, as well as the necessity of mowing to maintain grassland, the Society urges farmers to leave undisturbed a minimum of 10 acres or, ideally, 60-100 acres, or to at least avoid mowing just before and during breeding season.

 New York Grasslands Reading List